 First of all, dental fissure sealants are a protective plastic coating.
 Due to the fact that the back molars are more prone to cavities, the dentist applies it to the surfaces of the chewing teeth.
 Furthermore, these sealants similar to a white tooth filling and provide a hard shield that keeps food and bacteria from getting into the tiny grooves in the teeth.
 They prevent tooth decay and cavities.

 Because children find it difficult to clean food and bacteria stuck in the fissures of their teeth, it leads to decay and cavities.
-Dental fissure sealants fills in the pits and grooves.
+Dental fissure sealants fill in the pits and grooves.
 This helps to protect the teeth from plaque and decay.
 For best results, apply sealants as soon as the first permanent teeth start to come through the ages of six and seven.
 The remaining teeth that grow between the ages of 11 and 14 years are sealed as they appear.
-Also, this will prevent bacteria to set in and decay the new tooth.
+Also, this will prevent bacteria to set in and decay in the new tooth.

 Dental fissures sealants are painless, and easy to apply.
 Normally, it takes a few minutes per tooth and does not require anaesthetic.
 They are usually made of a white or clear plastic material.